2014 the South Aisle Reredos

 The south aisle chapel (also known as the Patron’s Chapel) lacked a focal point for this space which is flooded with light from the large, clear-glazed windows.
 This major new sculpture was paid for by a generous grant from The Cottam Will Trust and donations in memory of John Appleby (1925-2011), Lay Reader at Great Bromley Church for many years.

 The inspiration for the reredos (which means "screen behind the altar") came from the final chapter of the final book of the Bible, describing a vision of 'the Healing of the Nations':

 And he shewed me a pure river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb.
 In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.

-Above is the River of Life reredos, above the altar in the South Aisle of the church.
+Above is the River of Life reredos, behind the altar in the South Aisle of the church.

 Above: Antonia Hockton at work on the River of Life reredos in her studio.

 In 2015 the River of Life altarpiece was shortlisted in the ACE Awards (Art & Christianity Enquiry) competition for art in a religious context.
 There was stiff competition in the short list and the winner was announced in the Chapel of King's College, London, on 26 November 2015:

 Antonia Hockton, The River of Life reredos, St George's Church, Great Bromley

 Bill Viola and Kira Pirov, Martyrs, St Paul's Cathedral, London